Skip to main content

 • No Guarantees: Movement reflects probability, not certainty.
 Upsets happen.

-Price movement is like the betting market talking.
-It can tell you where money is going, hint at new info, or suggest that you might have missed a better number.
-Smart bettors pay attention to these signals: if you already bet a prop and the odds move in your favor (making your side less attractive to new bettors), that’s a good sign you got value; if it moves against you, you should ask what you might have missed.
-For beginners, just knowing something caused the move is enough reason to dig a bit deeper before following the crowd.
+Pay attention to these signals.
+If you already bet a prop and the odds move in your favor (making your side less attractive to new bettors), that’s a good sign you got value.
+If it moves against you, ask what you might have missed.
+For beginners, just knowing something caused the move is enough reason to dig deeper before following the crowd.

 Let’s look at a few hypothetical examples across major sports to illustrate how and why a prop bet’s price might change: